-CPJ defines journalists as people who cover news or comment on public affairs through any media — including in print, in photographs, on radio, on television, and online.
-We take up cases involving staff journalists, freelancers, stringers, bloggers, and citizen journalists.
+CPJ defines journalists as people who cover news or comment on public affairs through any medium — including in print, online, via broadcast media, or photographs and video.
+We take up cases involving staff journalists and freelancers.
+(Read our FAQs here.)

 CPJ’s annual census is a snapshot of those incarcerated at midnight on December 1 each year.
 It does not include the many journalists imprisoned and released throughout the year.
 Journalists who either disappear or are abducted by non-state entities such as criminal gangs or militant groups are not included in the prison census.
 Their cases are classified as “missing” or “abducted.”

 CPJ has detailed records on journalist fatalities since 1992.
-Staff members independently investigate and verify the circumstances behind each death.
-CPJ considers a case “confirmed” as work-related only when reasonably certain that a journalist was murdered in direct reprisal for his or her work; in combat or crossfire; or while carrying out a dangerous assignment.
+CPJ researchers independently investigate and verify the circumstances behind each death.
+CPJ considers a case “confirmed” as work-related only when it appears certain that a journalist was murdered in direct reprisal for his or her work; in combat or crossfire; or while carrying out a dangerous assignment.
 Cases involving unclear motives, but with a potential link to journalism, are classified as “unconfirmed” and CPJ continues to investigate.
-We do not include journalists who are killed in accidents or other incidents where the journalist was not on assignment and there is no evidence to suggest the journalist was the target.
+The “unconfirmed” category does not include journalists who are killed in accidents or other incidents where the journalist was not on assignment and there is no evidence to suggest the journalist was the target.

 In 2003, CPJ began documenting the deaths of media support workers, in recognition of the vital role these individuals play in newsgathering.
 These workers include translators, drivers, fixers, security guards, and administrative workers.
 CPJ lists only media workers whose death is confirmed as work-related.
 These cases are not included in CPJ’s statistical analysis of journalists’ deaths.

 Type of Death: CPJ further categorizes each death of a journalist in which the motive is confirmed as related to their work.
 The categories are: